Rush SR Service Manual

 The Rush SR is easy to work on.
 A large number of our owners are their own mechanics.
 For this reason, parts are inexpensive and access to critical components is generally easy and unobstructed.
 Before going out for a day, it is proper practice to take the front and rear bodywork off and inspect the car.
 Thankfully, this only takes minutes and can be done solo!

-See the our Maintenance Section for complete detail.
+See the our for complete detail.

 Combined Cost per Hour